HwWobbe/WipHww/README.md

 <hr>

-* Election Integrity is parmount (lest Trumpty Dumpty wins)
+* Election Integrity is parmount (lest TrumptyDumpty wins)
 * * Identity trust is critical
 * * * a harmless Seed attack seems to have been detected
 * * * * proactive refinements may be needed